openwisp/openwisp-docs/user/configure-device.rst

 - ``shared_secret``: you can retrieve this from OpenWISP2 admin panel, in the Organization settings.
 The list of organizations is available at ``/admin/openwisp_users/organization/``.
+- ``management_interface``: the name of the interface which OpenWISP can use to reach the device when it needs to, for more information **we highly recommend to read**:
+  :ref:`how to make sure OpenWISP can reach your devices
+  <openwisp_reach_devices>`.

 .. note::